Don’t Cross That Line! How Our AI Agent Learned Sportsmanship

 This approach largely addressed the limitations of the previous representations.
 The agent wasn’t blind to any opponents that were close enough to interact with it, and there was limited aliasing because the rank of opponents relative to the agent, which determined the feature slots assigned to them, changed far less frequently than their spatial positions relative to the agent in the grid.

 To illustrate how GT Sophy reasoned about opponents, we’ve included an interactive plot that shows how GT Sophy’s predictions change as you move the position of GT Sophy.
 In this example, we’ve chosen a snapshot of moments from the October Race Together event.
-The image on the left is a 2D representation of the position of the cars, with the pink car representing GT Sophy.
-The figure on the right shows the predicted Q-value for the 2D action space.
+The image on the right is a 2D representation of the position of the cars, with the pink car representing GT Sophy.
+The figure on the left shows the predicted Q-value for the 2D action space.
 Points to the left or right indicate actions to steer more to that direction, and points to the top or bottom indicate throttle and brake, respectively (with no throttle or brake in the middle).
 If you are not familiar with Q-values, they predict roughly how well the agent expects to do (in terms of future reward) if it takes the corresponding action.
 The brighter the color in the plot, the higher the Q-value and the more GT Sophy prefers that combination of actions.
 For example, a bright value at the top and center of the Q-value plot means GT Sophy expects to do well if it continues straight with full throttle.

 In the example, we have an opponent racing side-by-side with GT Sophy in a straightaway.
 You will notice that if you drag the agent closer to the opponent, the agent will continue to want to drive straight.
 That is, GT Sophy is not acting overly averse to being close to an opponent.
 However, you’ll also see a stark boundary where the value would drop significantly for turning into the opponent to reflect its aversion to causing a collision.